As an Amazon Associate I earn from qualifying purchases.

 If you’re not into the idea of reinstalling and adjusting your cables after swapping handlebars, this is the kind of thing that a bike shop does all day long for cheap.
 Just take your bike in, tell them you are the hulk and need a real man’s handlebars for a big man bike, and they’ll set you up!

-The Best of the Mountain Bikes for Big and Tall Guys
+The Best of the Mountain Bikes for Big and Heavy Guys

 Ever since I was a kid, mountain biking and BMX were the two types of cycling that attracted me more than any other.
 If you’re a big guy looking for a mountain bike I’m sure you’ll agree…cycling dozens of miles around cars on city roads isn’t my idea of fun.